0 + 2 = 1 ½

-0 + 2 = 1 1/2 is a compilation album by Vancouver punk band Nomeansno.
-Recorded in 1991 and released as a digital album in 2010, it includes five outtakes and four demo tracks recorded for 0 + 2 = 1, Nomeansno's fifth full-length record and final album to feature Nomeansno's longtime guitarist Andy Kerr.
+0 + 2 = 1 1/2 is a compilation album by Vancouver punk band Nomeansno recorded in 1991 and released digitally in 2010.
+It includes five outtakes and four demos recorded for 0 + 2 = 1, Nomeansno's fifth album and final to feature longtime guitarist Andy Kerr.

 Background and release

 In July 1991, Nomeansno returned to Profile Sound Studios to record their follow-up to the album Wrong with producer Cecil English.
-They recorded 19 songs during the sessions, of which 11 appeared on the final record, 0 + 2 = 1 on Alternative Tentacles, two on the "Oh Canaduh" 7-inch EP on Allied Recordings, and one on the Dead Kennedys tribute album Virus 100.
+They recorded 19 songs during the sessions.
+Of these, 11 appeared on the final record, 0 + 2 = 1 on Alternative Tentacles, two on the "Oh Canaduh" 7-inch EP on Allied Recordings, and one on the Dead Kennedys tribute album Virus 100.
 The remaining five outtakes were ultimately re-recorded for subsequent Nomeansno albums, but went unreleased in these earlier forms for 19 years.

-Andy Kerr, who departed the band after the touring in support of the album's release, later rediscovered the outtakes and demo versions of unused songs from the era.
-Ultimately, the band released these as 0 + 2 = 1 1/2, a digitally released compilation through their own Wrong Records imprint.
-The album was initially issued as a free download.
+Andy Kerr, who departed the band after the touring in support of the album's release, later rediscovered the outtakes and demos.
+Ultimately, the band released these as 0 + 2 = 1 1/2, a digitally released compilation through Wrong Records.
+It was initially issued as a free download.